zoolanders/documentation/src/pages/essentials-for-yoothemepro/sources/providers/database.md

 ## Content Queries

-For each instance, the following queries will be available as Dynamic Content options under the Database Group.
+For each content source instance, the following queries will be available as Dynamic Content options under the Database group.

 ### Record Query